PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > You know a good player.
 Each night, choose a character & alignment you both register as to Townsfolk.

 *They said I couldn't become like you.
-I will prove to them.
+I will prove them wrong.
 I will become you.*

 ### **The Skinwalker takes the Apperance of someone else and shares it with another.**
 - The Skinwalker can appear as any character on the script and as both good and evil.